jimshowalter/architecture-enforcer/README.md

 * PERFORMANCE: Instead of creating the entire graph with pf-CDA (which can be gigantic for large codebases) and then ignoring a bunch of classes, see if there's a way to pass in a filter when initializing the pf-CDA workspace.

 * WARNING: Fix the build warnings.

-* HYGEINE: Either remove the experimental outputs for Gephi and yed, or make them first-class citizens (separate fields in Outputs object, only run through map once, etc.).

 * HYGIENE: Add one or more code-quality tools to the build.
 For example, findbugs, errorprone, etc.